 Figure 8b.
 The ADL-intra-IC model versus the ADL-intra model, for the MASE, for h=8

-The distinctive performance of the ADL-intra-IC model and the ADL-intra-EWC model for the promoted period and the non-promoted period enables us to forge a combined model between these two models, named as the ADL-EWC-IC model.
+The ADL-intra-IC model have the best forecasting performance in the non-promoted period and the ADL-intra-EWC model has the best forecasting performance for the promoted period.
+This enables us to forge a combined model between these two models, named as the ADL-EWC-IC model.
 The forecasts by the ADL-EWC-IC model will be identical to the ADL-intra-EWC model for the promoted period and the forecasts by ADL-intra-IC model for the non-promoted period.
 Table 3 shows that the ADL-EWC-IC model generates the most accurate forecasts.
 Table 5 shows the performance of the ADL-EWC-IC model for the promoted and non-promoted forecast periods.
 Note that the ADL-EWC-IC model is in fact identical to the ADL-intra-EWC model for the promoted period and identical to the ADL-intra-IC for the non-promoted period.
 In Figure 9 we depict the performance of the ADL-EWC-IC model against the ADL-intra model for each of the product categories.
 The ADL-EWC-IC model outperforms the ADL-intra model for more product categories compared to either the ADL-intra-EWC model or the ADL-intra-IC model.

 Figure 9.
 The ADL-EWC-IC model versus the ADL-intra model, for the MASE, for h=8

-Explore the determinants of the forecasting improvement
+Exploring the determinants of the forecasting improvement

 The results in Section 8 show that the proposed models generate more accurate forecasts overall especially for some of the product categories (e.g., Yogurt, Milk, Toilet Tissue etc.).
-We may further explore the determinants of the improvement of the forecasting performance by our proposed models at SKU level.
+We further explore the determinants of the improvement of the forecasting performance by our proposed models at SKU level.
 This provides us the implication of what types of product SKUs may benefit most from the proposed models.
 We consider the following types of potential determinants: 1) basic statistical measures for both the prices and sales including the average, standard deviation, skewness, range, kurtosis, and coefficient of variation; 2) the frequency of the feature and display promotions for each SKU.
 3) more advanced statistical measures which capture the characteristics of the data series designed by Fildes (1992).
 For example, we measure the proportion of outliers for the sales of the SKU.
 The value of the sales for product i will be identified as an outlier if ∆yi<Q1-1.5*(Q3-Q1) or ∆yi>Q3+1.5*(Q3-Q1), where ∆yi is the differenced value of the sales for product i.
 Q1 and Q3 are the first and third quantiles of ∆yi.
 This measure may indicate the difficulty to dispersion of the product sales.
 We measure the randomness by regressing yi,t' on T, yi,t-1',yi,t-2', and yi,t-3', where yi,t' is the sales value for product i at week t and T is the time trend.
 The fitness of this autoregressive model (e.g., the R square) tries to approximate the systematic variation in the sales data series which may be captured by simple models.
 Lastly, we measure the linear trend for the sales of the SKU as the absolute correlation between yi,t' and the time trend.